spring-io/dataflow.spring.io/content/documentation/pages/1-installation/3-kubernetes/1-helm.md

 ##### Helm RBAC setting

-If you run on a Kubernetes cluster without RBAC, such as in Minikube, you should set `rbac.create` to `false`.
-By default, it is set to
-`true` (based on best practices).
+If you run on a Kubernetes cluster without RBAC, you should set `rbac.create` to `false`.
+By default, it is set to `true` (based on best practices).
 To do so, add the `--set rbac.create=false` override, as follows:

 ```bash